Jaclyn Linetsky: Career

 Linetsky began acting at age eight, performing in theatre productions.
 Her first major gig was in a milk radio advertisement at age 10.

 Linetsky provided the voice of the title character in the animated series Caillou from 2000 until her death in 2003.
 She also provided the voices for Bitzi in the animated series Daft Planet (2002); Lori Mackney in the second season of What's with Andy?
-(2003–2004) replacing US voice actress Colleen O'Shaughnessey; Kit on Kit & Kaboodle, Shei-Hu, his cousin Shei-He, and a large group of other mice on Sagwa, the Chinese Siamese Cat; Yukari on Tommy & Oscar; Brenda on Rotten Ralph and Meg in Mega Babies.
+(2003–2004) replacing US voice actress Colleen O'Shaughnessey; Kit on Kit & Kaboodle.
+Shei-Hu, his cousin Shei-He, and a large group of other mice as well as additional voices on Sagwa, the Chinese Siamese Cat; Yukari on Tommy & Oscar; Brenda on Rotten Ralph and Meg in Mega Babies.

 Other roles in voice acting included, The Kids from Room 402, Wunschpunsch, The Country Mouse and the City Mouse Adventures, Simon in the Land of Chalk Drawings, Jim Button and video games Alex Builds His Farm and Evolution Worlds.

 In 2003, Linetsky was cast in the tennis-circuit-themed dramatic series 15/Love on YTV.
-Her character, Megan O'Connor, was mutually falling in love with co-star Vadim Schneider's character, Sebastien Dubé.
+Her character, Megan O'Connor, was falling in love with Sebastian Dube, played by co-star Vadim Schneider.

 Death

-On September 8, 2003, Linetsky and Vadim Schneider were on their way to the set of 15/Love in St. Cesaire, Quebec, in a Dodge Caravan.
-For unknown reasons, the Dodge Caravan went off its original trajectory around 12:15 P.M. to go through the middle band of the highway and found itself in the wrong direction on Highway 10 West.
-The van then swerved into oncoming traffic, crossed the median, and struck a 20-foot semi-truck head on, causing the vehicle to burst into flames.
+On September 8, 2003, Linetsky and Vadim Schneider were on their way to the set of 15/Love in Saint-Césaire, Quebec, in a Dodge Caravan.
+For unknown reasons, the Dodge Caravan went off its original trajectory around 12:15 P.M., and across the middle band of the highway, finishing in the wrong direction on Highway 10 West in Brossard.
+The van swerved into oncoming traffic, crossed the median, and struck a 20-foot semi-truck head on, causing the vehicle to burst into flames.
+Both actors were knocked unconscious by the impact.

-Schneider was killed instantly upon the impact of the collision, and less than two hours after, along with the combined factors of trauma, severe injuries and burns, Linetsky, who had been unconscious on impact, went into cardiac arrest and was pronounced dead at the Pierre Boucher Hospital in Longueuil, Quebec.
+Schneider died instantly on impact from multiple physical trauma while Linetsky went into cardiac arrest and died hours later from the combined effects of physical trauma, severe injuries, and burns.
 They were both 17 years old.

-On the day of Schneider and Linetsky's deaths, filming for 15/Love was cancelled and filming went on a two week hiatus citing a desire to speak with their families.
+On the day of Schneider’s and Linetsky's deaths, filming for 15/Love was cancelled and the crew put the show on a two-week hiatus, citing a desire to speak with their families before determining what to do with their characters.